SwastikGowdaL/Mod-Guard/README.md

 ![fork-clone](https://user-images.githubusercontent.com/68393994/137305485-f0c147ec-6083-4e08-9ca4-8dea1b61cb8a.gif)

 **Step 2:**
-Inside the repo, run this command in the git bash terminal, to install all the dependencies -
+Navigate inside the cloned repo, and from there open the terminal and run the following command, to install all the dependencies -

 ```
 npm install